Advanced Data Engineering Improves Data Integrity Using an Allotrope-Compatible, Data Science Ready File Format

 Image: The Beckman Coulter Vi-CELL exports images and a .txt report for each experiment.

-TetraScience addresses these data integrity challenges with our Data Integration Platform.
+TetraScience addresses these data integrity challenges with the Tetra Data Platform.
 The platform provides automated cell counter file movement from the instrument PC to an AWS data lake.
 Once the files are moved to the data lake, they undergo two conversion pipelines.
-First, the instrument data schema is mapped into an intermediate data schema JSON file (IDS-JSON) and then the IDS-JSON is mapped into a pharmaceutical standard Allotrope Data Format (ADF) file.
+First, the instrument data schema is mapped into an Intermediate Data Schema JSON file (IDS-JSON) and then the IDS-JSON is mapped into a pharmaceutical standard Allotrope Data Format (ADF) file.
 The ADF file provides a single output that captures both image files and the numerical data reports generated per cell counter sample.

 Image: an excerpt of the cell counter report as a JSON in the IDS format.